 - The competition shall forthwith be known as the National Inter-Clubs Mixed Team Knockout Championships.

 - The competition will be open to all clubs in England, Scotland and Wales and will be played on a knockout basis between April and October with the final four clubs qualifying for the national finals at a great venue in central England at the end of September.
 Golf societies are not eligible.

 - Each club may enter one or two teams per year with an entry fee of £60 per team.
 Entries close on March 31 (or earlier if a maximum limit is reached) after which the draw will be made a sent by email to all participating clubs.
 Clubs who withdraw after the closing date will not be given a refund and entries fees not paid will still be liable.
 The competition will start in April with teams having around a month to organise and play each round for as long as they remain in the competition.

-Teams will consist of five mixed pairs each with a maximum handicap index of 24 for men and 36 for women (based on the course handicap for each player, using their handicap index and the slope rating for their gender and the tees they are using on the day).
-Players with a higher handicap than 24 or 36 can be selected but must play off a maximum handicap index of 24 or 36.
+Teams will consist of five mixed pairs each with a maximum course handicap on the day of 24 for men and 36 for women (based on the course handicap for each player, using their handicap index and the slope rating for their gender and the tees they are using on the day).
+Players with a higher handicap than 24 or 36 can be selected but must play off a maximum handicap of 24 or 36 on the day.

 There is no limit to the number of players allowed in each team squad per year.
 But players can only play for one team and one club in the competition each year.
 Players must be aged 18 or over on January 1 at the start of the year of the competition.
 The championship is played under the rules of golf for matchplay and in accordance with all R&A regulations governing amateur status.
 Buggies are allowed.